brweber2/naive-java-unification/README.md

 * Variables are prefixed with '@' (i.e. @foo).

 ## In progress work (i.e. incomplete)
 * The parser is incomplete.
-The grammar is written and the rule handlers are in place, but the terms are not generated yet.
-Hopefully this will be fixed shortly.
+Rules are currently not parsing properly.
+* Loading terms and rules from files is not functioning currently.
+They must be loaded via the repl.

 ## Work that hasn't started yet
 * There is no support for lists.